mirarr-app/awesome-omarchy/README.md

  ▀█████▀    ▀█   ███   █▀   ███   █▀   ███   ███  ███████▀   ███   █▀    ▀█████▀
                                        ███   █▀
 ```
+This list is made to inspire people into building apps with Omarchy themes support!
+Let's make everything on the system look CLEAN!

+If you made an app with Omarchy in mind open a pull request!

 A curated collection of themes and utils made for Omarchy Linux.

 ---